A Proximal-Point Lagrangian Based Parallelizable Nonconvex Solver for Bilinear Model Predictive Control: Introduction

-Another category of method leverages the super-linear convergence property to improves the real-time efficiency of the solver.
-These methods not strictly define the ``warm-start" strategy, and usually offer an good intialzation based on the solution information gathered from the preceeding time setp.
-The elemental method directly shifts solution from last iteration~\cite{wang2009fast}, and then a Newton iteration ensure efficient local convergence.
-Under the umbrella of sequential quadratic programming (SQP), the sensitivity information of the local solution is further used to initialze the KKT system, where the initial guess of active constraint is the most challenging object.
-In~\cite{ferreau2008online}, the piece-wise affine property of linear MPC is used to estimate the change of the active constraint.
-This idea is generalized in~\cite{diehl2005real} under the name of real-time iteration, where a sensitivity analysis of the local solution is used to give a piece-wise affine update of the control law.
+Another category of methods widely used in real-time NMPC leverages the super-linear local convergence property of Newton-type methods to accelerate online convergence, given a good initialization of the decision variables.
+This category of methods roughly defines the ``warm-start" strategy, whose initialization usually derives from the solution information gathered from the preceding time step.
+A basic approach directly shifts the solution from the last iteration~\cite{wang2009fast}, and then a Newton iteration ensures efficient local convergence.
+Under the umbrella of sequential quadratic programming (SQP), the sensitivity information of the local solution is further used to initialize the KKT system, where an initial guess of active constraints is the most challenging object.
+In~\cite{ferreau2008online}, the piece-wise affine property of linear model predictive control (MPC) is used to estimate the change of the active constraint.
+This idea is generalized in~\cite{diehl2005real} under the name of real-time iteration (RTI), where a sensitivity analysis of the local solution is used to give a piece-wise affine update of the control law.

-Instead of solving the NMPC directly online, the explicit MPC approaches treat the MPC control law as a nonlinear mapping from initial state to the control input.
-In a linear MPC set up, the optimal control law is locally affine~\cite{zafiriou1990robust,bemporad2002explicit}, and this piece-wise affine parametric solution is first used to pre-compute the MPC control law offline in~\cite{bemporad2002explicit}.
-However, this algebraic property only holds for linear system, and its application to nonlinear MPC is limited without approximation~\cite{raimondo2011robust}.
+Instead of solving the NMPC directly online, explicit MPC shifts the online computational burden offline.
+It treats the MPC control law as a nonlinear mapping from the initial state to control input, and this control law is precomputed offline to enable efficient online calls.
+In a linear MPC setup, the optimal control law is locally affine~\cite{zafiriou1990robust,bemporad2002explicit}, and this piece-wise affine parametric solution is first used to pre-compute the MPC control law offline in~\cite{bemporad2002explicit}.
+However, this algebraic property only holds for linear systems, and its application to nonlinear MPC is limited without approximation~\cite{raimondo2011robust}.